alecGraves/ti-calc-programming/README.md

 ### For Building Programs

-[SourceCoder3](https://www.cemetech.net/sc/) is an incredible web app that can be used to bulid ti calculator programs.
+[SourceCoder 3](https://www.cemetech.net/sc/) is an incredible web app that can be used to bulid ti calculator programs.